ValveSoftware/Proton/README.md

 Proton build into the Steam folder for the current user.
 You will have to restart the Steam client for it to pick up on a new tool.

-A correct local tool installation should look like this:
+A correct local tool installation should look similar to this:

 ```
 compatibilitytools.d/my_proton/